kapor/lulldull/projects/_posts/2024-11-14-standards.md

 book: yes
 link: "https://www.loc.gov/item/2021667410/"
 linktext: "Library of Congress"
-notes: "Illustrations of Japanese battle standards from the 16th and 17th centuries."
+notes: "Illustrations of Japanese battle standards from the 16th and 17th centuries.
+This scroll is important for marking the origin of multicolor woodblock printing."
 download: /images/downloads/2024_standards.zip
 dltext: "This set"
 tags: [japan, illustration, history, 1600s, military]